15. How to resolve the problem of selfishness and despicableness

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 How to Know Man’s Nature

-Regardless of what happens to them, or what they’re dealing with, people always protect their own interests and worry about their own flesh, and they always look for reasons or excuses that serve them.
-They don’t seek or accept the truth in the slightest, and everything they do is in order to defend their own flesh and plotting for the sake of their own prospects.
-They all solicit grace from God, wanting to gain whatever advantages they can.
+Regardless of what happens to them or what they’re dealing with, people always protect their own interests and worry about their own flesh, and they always look for reasons or excuses that serve them.
+They don’t seek or accept the truth in the slightest, and everything they do is justifying their own flesh and planning for the sake of their own prospects.
+They always solicit grace from God, wanting to gain whatever advantages they can.
 Why do people make so many demands of God?
-This proves that people are greedy by nature, and that before God, they are not possessed of any sense at all.
-In everything people do—whether they are praying or fellowshiping or preaching—their pursuits, thoughts, and aspirations, these things are all demands of God and attempts to solicit things from Him, they are all done by people in the hope of gaining something from God.
-Some people say that “this is human nature,” which is correct!
-In addition, people making too many demands of God and having too many extravagant desires proves that people are truly lacking in conscience and sense.
-They are all demanding and soliciting things for their own sakes, or trying to argue and find excuses for themselves—they do all of this for themselves.
-In many things, it can be seen that what people do is totally devoid of sense, which is full proof that the satanic logic of “Every man for himself and the devil take the hindmost” has already become man’s nature.
+This proves that people are greedy by nature, and that before God, they don’t have any reason at all.
+In everything people do—whether they are praying or fellowshipping or giving sermons—what they think about, and what they pursue and yearn for, only ever amount to demanding and soliciting things from God, hoping they might gain something from Him.
+Some people say that “this comes down to human nature,” which is correct.
+In addition, people making too many demands of God and having too many extravagant desires proves that people are totally devoid of conscience and reason.
+They are all demanding and soliciting things for their own sakes, or trying to justify and make excuses for themselves—they do all of this for themselves.
+In many things, it can be seen that what people do is totally devoid of reason, which fully proves that the satanic logic of “Every man for himself and the devil take the hindmost” has already become man’s nature.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 People Make Too Many Demands of God

-Some people really love to take advantage of things unfairly at the expense of others, and these people seek to fulfill their own interests in all matters.
+Some people really love to take unfair advantage of things, and these people seek to fulfill their own interests in all matters.
 Whatever they do must benefit them, or else they will not do it.
 They do not bother with anything unless it gives them some advantage, and there are always ulterior motives behind their actions.
 They speak well of anyone who benefits them, and they promote anyone who flatters them.
 Even when their favorite people have problems, they will say those people are correct and try hard to defend them and cover for them.
 What nature do such people have?
 You can completely see their nature clearly from these behaviors.
-They strive to take unfair advantages through their actions, constantly engaging in transactional behavior in every situation, and you can be certain that their nature is one of wholeheartedly coveting profit.
+They strive to take unfair advantage of things through their actions, constantly engaging in transactional behavior in every situation, and you can be certain that their nature is one of wholeheartedly coveting profit.
 They are out for themselves in everything they do.
 They will not rise early unless it benefits them to do so.
 They are the most selfish of people, and they are utterly insatiable.
 Their nature is demonstrated through their love of profit and lack of any love for the truth.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 How to Know Man’s Nature

-Some are unwilling to coordinate with others in service to God, even when they have been called upon; these are lazy people who wish only to revel in comfort.
-The more you are asked to serve in coordination with others, the more experience you will gain.
+Some are unwilling to cooperate with others in service to God, even when they have been called upon; these are lazy people who covet comfort.
+The more you are asked to cooperate with others to serve, the more experience you will gain.
 Due to having more burdens and experiences, you will gain more opportunities to be perfected.
-Therefore, if you can serve God with sincerity, then you will be mindful of God’s burden; as such, you will have more opportunities to be perfected by God.
+Therefore, if you can serve God with sincerity, then you will be considerate of God’s burden; as such, you will have more opportunities to be perfected by God.
 It is just such a group of people that is currently being perfected.
-The more the Holy Spirit touches you, the more time you will devote to being mindful of God’s burden, the more you will be perfected by God, and the more you will be gained by Him—until, in the end, you will become a person whom God uses.
+The more the Holy Spirit moves you, the more you will be considerate of God’s burden, the more you will be perfected by God, and the more you will be gained by Him—until, in the end, you will become a person whom God uses.
 At present, there are some who carry no burdens for the church.
 These people are slack and sloppy, and only care about their own flesh.
 Such people are extremely selfish, and they are also blind.
 If you cannot see this matter clearly, you will not carry any burden.
-The more mindful you are of God’s will, the greater the burden He will entrust to you.
+The more considerate you are of God’s intentions, the greater the burden He will entrust to you.
 The selfish are unwilling to suffer such things; they are unwilling to pay the price, and, as a result, they will miss opportunities to be perfected by God.
 Are they not doing themselves harm?
-If you are someone who is mindful of God’s will, then you will develop a true burden for the church.
+If you are someone who is considerate of God’s intentions, then you will develop a true burden for the church.
 In fact, instead of calling this a burden you bear for the church, it would be better to call it a burden you bear for your own life’s sake, because the purpose of this burden you develop for the church is to have you use such experiences to be perfected by God.
 Therefore, whoever carries the greatest burden for the church, whoever carries a burden for life entry—they will be the ones who are perfected by God.
 Have you seen this clearly?
 If the church you are with is scattered like sand, but you are neither worried nor anxious, and you even turn a blind eye when your brothers and sisters are not normally eating and drinking of God’s words, then you are not carrying any burdens.
 Such people are not the kind in whom God delights.
-The kind of people in whom God delights hunger and thirst for righteousness and are mindful of God’s will.
-Thus, you should become mindful of God’s burden, here and now; you should not wait for God to reveal His righteous disposition to all humanity before growing mindful of God’s burden.
+The kind of people in whom God delights hunger and thirst for righteousness and are considerate of God’s intentions.
+Thus, you should become considerate of God’s burden, here and now; you should not wait for God to reveal His righteous disposition to the myriad people before becoming considerate of God’s burden.
 Would it not be too late by then?
 Now is a good opportunity to be perfected by God.
 If you allow this chance to slip through your fingers, you will regret it for the rest of your life, just as Moses was unable to enter the good land of Canaan and regretted it for the rest of his life, dying with remorse.
-Once God has revealed His righteous disposition to all peoples, you will be filled with regret.
+Once God has revealed His righteous disposition to the myriad peoples, you will be filled with regret.
 Even if God does not chastise you, you will chastise yourself out of your own remorse.
-Some are not convinced by this, but if you do not believe it, just wait and see.
-There are some people whose sole purpose is to fulfill these words.
-Are you willing to sacrifice yourself for the sake of these words?
+Some are not convinced by these words, but if you do not believe them, just wait and see.
+Some people will see these words come true in themselves.
+Are you willing to turn yourself into a sacrifice for these words?

 —The Word, Vol. 1.
 The Appearance and Work of God.
-Be Mindful of God’s Will in Order to Attain Perfection
+Be Considerate of God’s Intentions in Order to Attain Perfection

-Selfish and mean people are perfunctory in their actions and stand aloof from anything that does not concern them personally.
-They do not consider the interests of God’s house, nor do they show consideration for God’s will.
-They take on no burden of performing their duties or testifying for God, and they have no sense of responsibility.
+Selfish and base people are perfunctory in their actions and stand aloof from anything that does not concern them personally.
+They do not think of the interests of God’s house, nor do they show consideration for God’s intentions.
+They have no sense of burden or responsibility when it comes to doing their duties or bearing testimony to God.
 What is it that they think about whenever they do something?
 Their first consideration is, “Will God know if I do this?
-Is it visible to other people?
-If other people don’t see that I expend all this effort and work industriously, and if God doesn’t see it either, then there is no use for my expending such effort or suffering for this.”
+Will other people see it?
+If I expend all this effort and work industriously, but other people don’t see it and neither does God, then it’s pointless for me to expend this effort and suffer like this.”
 Is this not extremely selfish?
-It is also a base sort of intent.
+It is also a base intent.
 When they think and act in this way, is their conscience playing any role?
-Is their conscience accused in this?
-No, their conscience is not playing any role, and it is not accused.
-There are some people who do not take any responsibility regardless of the duty they are performing.
-They don’t promptly report problems they discover to their superiors, either.
-When they see people being disruptive and disturbing, they turn a blind eye.
-When they see wicked people committing evil, they don’t try to stop them.
-They don’t protect the interests of the house of God, or consider what their duty and responsibility is.
-When they perform their duty, people like this don’t do any real work; they are people-pleasers who are greedy for comfort; they speak and act only for their own vanity, face, status, and interests, and are only willing to devote their time and effort to things that benefit them.
-The actions and intents of someone like that are clear to everyone: They pop out whenever there is an opportunity to show their face or to enjoy some blessing.
-But, when there is not an opportunity to show their face, or as soon as there is a time of suffering, they vanish from sight like a tortoise retracting its head.
+Does their conscience reproach them?
+No, their conscience is not playing any role, and it does not reproach them.
+There are some people who do not take any responsibility regardless of what duty they are doing.
+They don’t promptly report problems they discover to their superiors.
+When they see people causing disruptions and disturbances, they turn a blind eye.
+When they see evil people committing evil, they don’t try to stop them.
+They don’t protect the interests of the house of God at all, or consider what their duty and responsibility is in the slightest.
+When people like this do their duty, they don’t do any real work and they indulge in comfort; they are people pleasers, they speak and act only for their own vanity, face, status, and interests, and are only willing to exert some effort and energy on things that benefit them.
+The actions and intents of someone like that are clear to everyone: They pop out whenever there is an opportunity to be in the limelight or to enjoy some blessing.
+But when there is not an opportunity to be in the limelight, or when it comes time to suffer, they vanish from sight like a tortoise retracting its head.
 Does this kind of person have conscience and reason?
-(No.) Does a person without conscience and reason who behaves in this way feel self-reproach?
-Such people have no sense of self-reproach; the conscience of this kind of person serves no purpose.
+(No.) Does a person without conscience and reason feel self-reproach for acting in this way?
+They do not feel self-reproach; the conscience of this kind of person serves no purpose.
 They have never felt reproach from their conscience, so can they feel the reproach or discipline of the Holy Spirit?
 No, they cannot.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
-In Giving One’s Heart to God, One Can Obtain the Truth
+By Giving One’s Heart to God, One Can Gain the Truth

-Most people wish to pursue and practice the truth, but much of the time they merely have a resolution and the desire to do so; the truth has not become their life.
-As a result, when they come across evil forces or encounter wicked and bad people committing evil deeds, or false leaders and antichrists doing things in a way that violates principles—thus disturbing the work of the church and harming God’s chosen ones—they lose the courage to stand up and speak out.
-What does it mean when you have no courage?
-Does it mean that you are timid or inarticulate?
-Or is it that you do not understand thoroughly, and therefore do not have the confidence to speak up?
-Neither; this is primarily the consequence of being restrained by corrupt dispositions.
-One of the corrupt dispositions you reveal is a crafty disposition; when something happens to you, the first thing you think of is your own interests, the first thing you consider is the consequences, whether this will be beneficial to you.
-This is a crafty disposition, is it not?
-Another is a selfish and mean disposition.
-You think, “What does a loss to the interests of God’s house have to do with me?
-I’m not a leader, so why should I care?
-It’s got nothing to do with me.
-It’s not my responsibility.”
-Such thoughts and words are not something that you consciously think, but are produced by your subconscious—which is the corrupt disposition revealed when people encounter an issue.
-Corrupt dispositions such as this govern the way you think, they bind your hands and feet, and control what you say.
-In your heart, you want to stand up and speak, but you have misgivings, and even when you do speak out, you beat around the bush, and leave yourself wiggle room, or else you prevaricate and don’t tell the truth.
-People who are clear-eyed can see this; in truth, you know in your heart that you have not said all you should, that what you have said has had no effect, that you were merely going through the motions, and that the problem has not been solved.
-You have not fulfilled your responsibility, yet you say overtly that you have fulfilled your responsibility, or that what was happening was unclear to you.
-Is this true?
-And is it what you really think?
-Are you not then completely under the control of your satanic disposition?
-Even though some of what you say is in line with the facts, in key places and on crucial issues, you lie and deceive people, which proves that you are someone who lies, and who lives by their satanic disposition.
-Everything you say and think has been processed by your brain, leading to your every utterance being fake, empty, a lie; actually, everything you say is contrary to the facts, for the sake of justifying yourself, for your own benefit, and you feel you have achieved your aims when you have deluded people and made them believe.
-Such is the way you speak; it also represents your disposition.
-You are wholly controlled by your own satanic disposition.
+Most people are willing to pursue the truth and want to practice the truth, but a lot of the time they merely have the resolve and a desire to do so; inwardly, however, the truth has not become their life.
+So when you encounter evil forces disturbing and sabotaging the church’s work—for example, when you are faced with false leaders handling matters in violation of the principles and not doing real work, or evil people and antichrists doing evil and disturbing the church’s work and thereby causing harm to God’s chosen people—you do not have the courage to stand up and speak out.
+Why do you not have this courage?
+Is it because you are timid or inarticulate, or do you not dare to speak up because you can’t see things clearly?
+It is not due to any of these things; it is primarily the consequence of you being constrained by your corrupt dispositions.
+One of the corrupt dispositions you reveal is a deceitful disposition: When something happens, the first thing you consider is your own interests, the consequences of your actions, and whether they will be beneficial to you.
+This is a deceitful disposition, is it not?
+Another is a selfish and base disposition.
+You think, “What does them harming the interests of God’s house have to do with me?
+I’m not a leader, so why should I get involved?
+It’s got nothing to do with me, and it’s not my responsibility.”
+Such thoughts and words are not something that you intentionally think up, but are produced by you unconsciously—these are the corrupt dispositions that people reveal when they encounter an issue.
+These corrupt dispositions govern your thoughts, they bind your hands and feet, and control what you say.
+In your heart, you want to stand up and speak out, but you have misgivings, and even if you do speak out, you beat around the bush and leave yourself wiggle room, or you prevaricate and simply don’t speak the truth.
+Discerning people can see this, and in reality, you also know in your heart that you haven’t said all you should, that you haven’t achieved results, that you were merely going through the motions, and that the problem hasn’t been solved.
+You have not fulfilled your responsibility, yet you brazenly say that you have, or claim that you did not see things clearly at the time.
+Do these claims align with the facts?
+Is it what you really think?
+Are you not completely under the control of your satanic dispositions?
+Even if some of what you say is in line with the facts, in key places and on crucial issues, you lie and deceive people.
+This is enough to prove that you are a liar, and someone who lives by their satanic dispositions.
+Everything you say and think gets put through a mental filter.
+As a result, the things you say are all falsehoods, empty words, and lies—in reality, they’re all contrary to the facts, words spoken to justify yourself using sophistry, words that are to your own benefit.
+When you have misled everyone and made them believe you, you feel you have achieved your aim.
+This is the way you speak, and it also represents your disposition.
+You are wholly controlled by your satanic dispositions.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three

-Unbelievers have a certain kind of corrupt disposition.
-When they teach other people a piece of professional knowledge or a skill, they think, “Once a student knows everything the master knows, the master will lose his livelihood.
-If I teach everything I know to others, then no one will look up to me or admire me anymore and I will have lost all my status as a teacher.
+Nonbelievers have a kind of corrupt disposition.
+When they teach other people a particular area of professional knowledge or a skill, they think, “‘Once the master teaches a student everything he knows, the master will lose his livelihood.’
+If I teach everything I know to others, then no one will look up to me or defer to me anymore, and I will lose my status as a teacher.
 This will not do.
 I can’t teach them everything I know, I must hold something back.
-I’ll teach them only eighty percent of what I know and keep the rest up my sleeve; this is the only way to show that my skills are superior to those of others.”
+I’ll teach them only eighty percent of what I know and keep the rest up my sleeve; only then can I show that I’m superior to others.”
 What sort of disposition is this?
 It is deceitfulness.
 When teaching others, assisting them, or sharing with them something you studied, what attitude should you take?
 (I should spare no effort and hold nothing back.)
 How does one hold nothing back?
 If you say, “I don’t hold anything back when it comes to the things that I’ve learned, and I have no problem telling all of you about them.
 I am of a higher caliber than you anyway, and I can still comprehend more elevated things”—that is still holding back and it is quite calculating.
 Or if you say, “I’ll teach you all the basic things I’ve learned, it’s no big deal.
 I still have higher knowledge, and even if you learn all of this, you still won’t be as advanced as me”—that’s still holding something back.
 If a person is too selfish, they will be without God’s blessing.
-People should learn to be considerate of God’s will.
-You must contribute the most important and essential things that you have grasped to God’s house, so that God’s chosen ones can learn them and master them—that is the only way to attain God’s blessing, and He will bestow upon you even more things.
-As it is said, “It is more blessed to give than to receive.”
-Devote all of your talents and gifts to God, displaying them in the performance of your duty so that everyone can benefit, and achieve results in their duties.
-If you contribute your gifts and talents in their entirety, they will be beneficial to all those who fulfill that duty, and to the work of the church.
+People should learn to be considerate of God’s intentions.
+You must contribute the most important and essential things that you have grasped to God’s house, so that God’s chosen people can learn them and master them—this is blessed by God, and He will then bestow upon you even more things.
+This is what is meant by the saying, “It is more blessed to give than to receive.”
+Devote all of your strengths and gifts to God, and put them to use in the performance of your duty so that everyone can benefit and achieve results in their duties.
+If you contribute all of your gifts and strengths, it will be beneficial to all those who do that duty, and even more so to the work of the church.
 Do not just tell everyone some simple things and then think that you’ve done quite well or that you have not held anything back—this will not do.
 You only teach a few theories or things that people can understand literally, but the essence and important points are beyond the grasp of a novice.
 You only give an overview, without elaborating or going into detail, all the while still thinking to yourself, “Well, anyway, I’ve told you, and I haven’t intentionally held anything back.
 If you don’t understand, it’s because your caliber is too poor, so don’t blame me.
 We’ll just have to see how God leads you now.”
 Such deliberation contains deceit, does it not?
-Is it not selfish and ignoble?
+Is it not selfish and despicable?
 Why can’t you teach people everything in your heart and everything you understand?
 Why do you withhold knowledge instead?
 This is a problem with your intentions and your disposition.
 When most people are first introduced to some specific aspect of professional knowledge, they can only comprehend its literal meaning; it takes a period of practice before the main points and essence can be grasped.
 If you have already mastered these finer points, you should tell them to others directly; do not make them take such a roundabout path and spend so much time groping around.
 This is your responsibility; it is what you should do.
 You will only not be withholding anything, and not be selfish, if you tell them what you believe to be the main points and essence.
 When you teach skills to others, communicate with them about your profession, or fellowship about life entry, if you cannot resolve the selfish and despicable aspects of your corrupt dispositions, you won’t be able to perform your duties well, in which case, you are not someone who possesses humanity, or conscience and reason, or who practices the truth.
-You must seek the truth to resolve your corrupt dispositions, and reach the point where you are devoid of selfish motives, and only consider God’s will.
+You must seek the truth to resolve your corrupt dispositions, and reach the point where you are devoid of selfish motives, and only consider God’s intentions.
 In this way, you will have the truth reality.
-It is too tiring if people do not pursue the truth and live by satanic dispositions like the unbelievers.
-Competition is rife among unbelievers.
+It is too tiring if people do not pursue the truth and live by satanic dispositions like the nonbelievers.
+Competition is rife among nonbelievers.
 Mastering the essence of a skill or a profession is no simple matter, and once someone else finds out about it, and masters it themselves, your livelihood will be at risk.
 In order to protect that livelihood, people are driven to act in this way—they must be cautious at all times.
 What they’ve mastered is their most valuable currency, it’s their livelihood, their capital, their lifeblood, and they mustn’t let anyone else in on it.
-But you believe in God—if you think this way and act this way in God’s house, there is nothing to distinguish you from an unbeliever.
+But you believe in God—if you think this way and act this way in God’s house, there is nothing to distinguish you from a nonbeliever.
 If you do not accept the truth at all, and continue to live according to satanic philosophies, then you are not someone who truly believes in God.
 If you always have selfish motives and are petty-minded while performing your duty, you will not receive God’s blessing.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three